-'Tis (just about) the season to be jolly, but before all that festive fun begins, chances are you've got a bit more shopping to do – and if you're turning to credit, you'll want to find cards that offer 0% interest deals on purchases to spread the cost of Christmas without interest adding to the bill.
+'Tis (almost) the season to be jolly, but before all that festive fun begins, chances are you've got a bit more shopping to do – and if you're turning to credit, you'll want to find a card that offers a 0% interest deal to spread the cost of Christmas without interest adding to the bill.

-Using cards that offer 0% interest on purchases means you can shop without needing to worry about the financial hangover.
-You can cover your festive spend and pay the balance off in the New Year, and as long as you go about it the right way – i.e. by ensuring you pay off the full amount by the time the interest-free deal comes to an end – it could be a great way to tick everyone off the gift list.
+We've already talked about how a cashback card can fuel your festive spending, but using cards that offer 0% interest on purchases means you can shop without needing to worry about the financial hangover.
+You can cover your festive spend and pay the balance off in the New Year, and as long as you go about it the right way – by ensuring you pay off the full amount by the time the interest-free deal comes to an end – it could be a great way to tick everyone off the gift list.

-There are a wide range of 0% interest cards to choose from, and competition in the sector is fierce – providers are vying for your business, and are offering record introductory purchase terms to tempt you.
-But, as with any card they need to be managed efficiently, and should only be considered by those who are truly financially organised.
+There's a wide range of 0% interest cards to choose from, with some seriously long introductory purchase terms on offer.
+But, as with any card, they need to be managed efficiently, and should only be considered by those who are truly financially organised.

-Taking the top spot in the 0% purchase sector is this card from Post Office Money, which boasts the longest introductory purchase term available.
-Borrowers can spread the cost of their purchases for 27 months before interest is charged, but a transaction must be made within three months of the account being opened in order to quality for the introductory deal.
-As an added bonus, the card offers interest-free balance transfers for 16 months, and money transfers are also permitted, albeit without an interest-free offer.
+Comfortably taking the top spot in the 0% purchase sector is this card from Sainsbury's Bank, which boasts the longest introductory term available.
+Borrowers can spread the cost of their festive purchases for a market-leading 29 months before interest is charged, and can even enjoy 29 months of 0% balance transfers.

 This card could be particularly suitable for loyal Sainsbury's shoppers in the weeks leading up to Christmas, as not only can customers rack up standard Nectar points, but they can earn bonus points each time they spend £35 or more on Sainsbury's shopping – festive food shop, anyone?